Website Navigation for Screen Readers

 Award amount: $3000 per recipient

-Deadline to apply: September 1 (11:59 pm) (this includes all sections: the application, resume upload, proposal upload, and mentor letter)
+Deadline to apply: September 1 (11:59 pm) (this includes all sections: application, resume upload, proposal upload, and mentor letter/s)

 Award announced: on or about October 15

-Length of award: 1 year from award date
+Length of award: 1 year (through November 1 of the following year)

 Who is eligible to apply?